jtukpah/MichelARMgelo/README.md

 # MichelARMgelo
-RSS group project, working with a interbotix 5DOF arm
+RSS group project, working with an interbotix 5DOF arm.

+**To run our code, you should first setup the interbotix_ws with the steps in the following section, and then clone this repository into interbotix_ws/src.
+This repository is treated as a folder of several ROS packages.
+After cloning the repo, return to interbotix_ws and run** `catkin_make_isolated`.

+---

 # PincherX-150 Manipulator Arm Setup